trustedsec/SliverKeylogger/readme.md

 Note: The script currently handles special sequences like `[bs]` for backspaces and `[enter]` for newline entries.
 Other sequences such as arrow keys are recognized but not fully interpreted for cursor movement.

-As of this writing non-BOF extensions don't support strongly typed arguments, so everything provided on the cli after the command name will be sent down as a string.  you have to handle it from there on the extension's native code side.